ionorg/ion-sdk-go/README.md

 # ion-sdk-go
 this is ion golang sdk for ion-sfu
+Dependence:
+- [x] Gstreamer 2.70.x (for example which use Gstreamer)

 Feature:
 - [x] Join a session
   - [x] Join with config(NoPublish/NoSubscribe/Relay)